-Property with a rateable value of 2,900 and above that has been empty for more than three months, or in the case of industrial property, for more than six months does not receive any relief and has to pay full business rates.
+Properties with a rateable value of £2,900 and above that have been empty for more than three months, or in the case of industrial property, for more than six months do not receive any relief and full business rates are due.

-Empty properties with a rateable value below 2,900 do not have to pay these empty property rates.
+Empty properties with a rateable value below £2,900 do not have to pay empty property rates.

 Are there any exemptions from empty rate?

 After the initial three or six month rate free period expires, empty property will be liable for 100% of the basic occupied business rate unless:-

 - It is held by a charity and appears likely to be next used for charitable purposes